AndrejaKardos/AndrejaKardos/README.md

 **What did you study?**

   I originally studied maths in Slovenia, where the curriculum covered a substantial amount of computer science subjects.
-The plan was always to pursue an extra form of computer science or programming in addition to maths.
+The plan was always to pursue an extra form of computer science and programming in addition to maths.
 When I moved to Australia, I decided to pursue a degree in frontend development, with the plan to become a well-rounded full-stack software engineer down the line.

 <br>